BlackDark/pulumi-netcup/README.md

    This will do the following:
    - rename folders in `provider/cmd` to `pulumi-resource-{NAME}`
    - replace dependencies in `provider/go.mod` to reflect your repository name
-   - find and replace all instances of `provider-boilerplate` with the `NAME` of your provider.
+   - find and replace all instances of `netcup` with the `NAME` of your provider.
    - find and replace all instances of the boilerplate `BlackDark` with the `ORG` of your provider.
    - replace all instances of the `github.com/BlackDark/pulumi-netcup` repository with the `REPOSITORY` location